Alex-7/osm_maps/README.md

 The license of the OpenStreetMap allows to use it for free for commercial projects, even with high traffic volumes.

-To install the plugin - put the two files index.php and map.php into the "osm_maps" folder and zip the folder with the files into osm_maps.zip archive.
+To install the plugin - put the two files index.php and map.php into the "osm_maps" folder and zip the folder with these two files into osm_maps.zip archive.

 The plugin uses MapQuest Open nominatim free API.
 Please, read usage policy: http://developer.mapquest.com/web/products/open/nominatim